Ethics approval overview

 Full approval is a mandatory requirement of the College for all research it sponsors and must be sought before the start of the research project.
 Conducting research without such approval constitutes misconduct.
 The College takes no responsibility, financial or otherwise for this.

-- The RGI team and the committees (ICREC and SETREC) cannot grant approval retrospectively.
+- The RGI team and the committees (ICREC and SETREC) and the Educational Ethics Review Process (EERP) cannot grant approval retrospectively.
 Only data collected after ethics approval has been given can be used.
 Any data collected before this must not be used.

 - Analysis of secondary data requires ethics approval; whether the data is sensitive or anonymised (this does not include publicly available data).

 - Unless you can demonstrate that your project is not research you should apply for ethical approval.